The Impact of Market Fluctuations on Blue Water Biotech Inc's (BWV) Stock - News Heater

 Sponsored

-The average price suggested by analysts for BWV is $9.00, which is $8.75 above the current market price.
-The public float for BWV is 13.75M, and currently, shorts hold a 0.61% of that float.
-The average trading volume for BWV on December 08, 2023 was 119.95K shares.
+The average price point forecasted by analysts for Blue Water Biotech Inc (BWV) is $9.00, which is $8.7 above the current market price.
+The public float for BWV is 13.75M, and currently, short sellers hold a 0.17% ratio of that floaft.
+The average trading volume of BWV on December 14, 2023 was 127.70K shares.

 BWV) stock’s latest price update

-Blue Water Biotech Inc (NASDAQ: BWV)’s stock price has dropped by -9.07 in relation to previous closing price of 0.27.
-Nevertheless, the company has seen a gain of 2.33% in its stock price over the last five trading days.
+Blue Water Biotech Inc (NASDAQ: BWV) has experienced a rise in its stock price by 10.23 compared to its previous closing price of 0.27.
+However, the company has seen a gain of 21.55% in its stock price over the last five trading days.
 Zacks Investment Research reported 2023-06-15 that Blue Water (BWV) soars 62% after declaring its deal to purchase six FDA-approved products for $8.5 million.
 The agreement will help expand the company’s portfolio into cardiology and pain management.

 Stock Fundamentals for BWV